 - Patients may have 1 visitor with no age restrictions.

 Thank you for your understanding during this challenging time.
 Our patients are getting exceptional care from our outstanding physicians, nurses, and staff in a way that protects their safety and that of others.

 Because of the special needs of pregnant and birthing mothers, there a few specific different steps we are taking for prenatal visits and labor and delivery at Vanderbilt Health and baby+co.
 Otherwise, the same policies apply as do for other patients.

 - Prenatal visits: We encourage telehealth prenatal appointments when possible.
-When an in-person appointment is required, one adult (age 16 or older) may accompany the mother.
+When an in-person appointment is required, one visitor may accompany the mother.
 Both must be screened before each visit.
 This is also true when you come to an ultrasound at a Vanderbilt location.